In order to understand the practice of nineteenth century medicine, one must understand the theory of disease that was predominant in the day.

-This was another common disease that was especially prevalent among soldiers during the Civil War, although not many cases were reported at Fort Scott.
-Whereas malaria is generally characterized by intermittent fever, typhoid is marked by a continuous and sometimes rising fever.
+This was another common disease that was especially prevalent among soldiers during the Civil War; although, few cases were reported at Fort Scott.
+Whereas malaria is generally characterized by intermittent fever, typhoid is marked by a continuous, and sometimes rising, fever.
 Other symptoms include fatigue, depression, a rash on the chest and abdomen, diarrhea and occasionally bloody stools.
-It was caused by bacteria found in fecally contaminated food and water, although at the time, doctors did not know about bacteria and thought that it was caused by noxious substances found in the air produced in crowded or close conditions.
+It was caused by bacteria found in fecally contaminated food and water; although at the time, doctors did not know about bacteria and thought that it was caused by noxious substances found in the air produced in crowded or close conditions.

 Since fatigue and depression accompanied this disease, stimulants such as alcohol would have been used to treat the fatigue.
 Fever indicated inflammation and other poisons in the body so drugs to induce vomiting would have been administered and blistering agents applied.
 Cold compresses and sponge baths were used to reduce temperatures.